yoshiakionishi/OMishi/README.md

 2. Once you download it, defrost the zip file.

+3. Within the folder "OMishi-main," there are OMishi folders multiple versions, as in: "OMishi {version number}".
-3. Within the folder "OMishi-main," move the folder "OMishi {version number}" to the OM libraries folder (for Mac users, the default folder would be
+    Move the folder with the most recent (highest) version to your OM libraries folder
+    (for Mac users, the default folder would be
     /Users/{yourcomputername}/OM/Libraries
     You can also specify additional folder(s) from
-    OM Preferences later)
+    OM Preferences later).

 4. Run OpenMusic.
 In Preferences => Libraries, under the "Auto Load" list of libraries, OMishi should already appear